pandoc-ext/diagram/README.md

   given as a map that is nested below the engine name. e.g.
   `plantuml` or `mermaid`.
 Supported engine options:

-  + `mime-types`: the output MIME types that can be produced with this engine.
-This can be used to disable certain output formats.
-For example, the below disables support for PDF output in PlantUML, which can be useful when the necessary libraries are unavailable on a system:
+  + `mime-type`: the output MIME type that should be produced with this engine.
+This can be used to choose a specific type, or to disable certain output formats.
+For example, the below disables support for PDF output in PlantUML, which can be useful when the necessary libraries are unavailable on a
+    system:

     ``` yaml
     diagram: